-The novel and emerging nature of Long COVID, as well as the quality of current data does not provide solid grounds for confidently identifying risk factors yet [12][18].
-Some of the reviews suggest that the following factors might increase the risk for Long COVID development: (a) sex (female), (b), older age (c) comorbidities (mental and physical, three or more, especially asthma [40]), (d) severity of acute disease (e.g. hospitalization, duration of hospitalization, higher imaging scores, duration of oxygen supplementation, pneumonia, presence of dyspnea, number of symptoms),(e) and obesity [1][13][16][18][20][21][22][25][26][41][42].
+The novel and emerging nature of Long COVID, as well as the quality of current data does not provide solid grounds for confidently identifying risk factors yet [11][17].
+Some of the reviews suggest that the following factors might increase the risk for Long COVID development: (a) sex (female), (b), older age (c) comorbidities (mental and physical, three or more, especially asthma [45]), (d) severity of acute disease (e.g. hospitalization, duration of hospitalization, higher imaging scores, duration of oxygen supplementation, pneumonia, presence of dyspnea, number of symptoms),(e) and [10][12][15][17][19][20][22][25][42][46][47].
 For some of these factors, evidence seems to be mixed or symptom-depended.
-For example, smell and taste disturbances do not seem to be associated with most of these risk factors, and if so, are more common in younger age groups [17][18].
-Similarly, the NIHR review, as well as Sarfraz and colleagues emphasize that Long COVID seems to be more common in young adults (and children) than expected, with about 20% of young individuals not returning to baseline health at 16 days after infection [1] [21].
-Crook et al., as well as Nasserie et al. report that the 35-49 age groups might be the most heavily affected, followed by the 50-69 age group [23][40].
-The remaining ambiguity around Long COVID risk factors may be due to differences in reporting, study designs, variations in participant characteristics (clinical, demographic, socio-economic), as well as Long COVID's complex and multifaceted pathophysiology [43].
+For example, smell and taste disturbances do not seem to be associated with most of these risk factors, and if so, are more common in younger age groups [16][17].
+Similarly, the NIHR review, as well as Sarfraz and colleagues emphasize that Long COVID seems to be more common in young adults (and children) than expected, with about 20% of young individuals not returning to baseline health at 16 days after infection [10] [20].
+Crook et al., as well as Nasserie et al. report that the 35-49 age groups might be the most heavily affected, followed by the 50-69 age group [23][45].
+The remaining ambiguity around Long COVID risk factors may be due to differences in reporting, study designs, variations in participant characteristics (clinical, demographic, socio-economic), as well as Long COVID's complex and multifaceted pathophysiology [48].

-Three reviews reported that experiencing more than five symptoms during acute disease, including fatigue, headache, dyspnea, chest pain, sensitive skin, hoarse voice and myalgia had a higher risk progressing to Long COVID development, which might be stronger when taking age and sex into account [16] [17] [43].
-Iqbal and colleagues report the number of symptom during acute disease were highly predictive of the number of lasting symptoms at three months, especially of persisting fatigue [42].
-Mental symptoms, especially posttraumatic ones seem to be affecting younger people, women, and those with responsibilities for others [17].
-Beyond physical activity levels and potentially immunosuppression (still under debate) [13][40], no further protective factors are reported in any of the identified reviews.
+Three reviews reported that experiencing more than five symptoms during acute disease, including fatigue, headache, dyspnea, chest pain, sensitive skin, hoarse voice and myalgia had a higher risk progressing to Long COVID development, which might be stronger when taking age and sex into account [15] [16] [48].
+Iqbal and colleagues report the number of symptom during acute disease were highly predictive of the number of lasting symptoms at three months, especially of persisting fatigue [47].
+Mental symptoms, especially posttraumatic ones seem to be affecting younger people, women, and those with responsibilities for others [16].
+Preliminary evidence additionally suggests that ethnic minorities and those living further away from urban regions might be affected the strongest, likely due to social and infrastructural inequities [49].
+Beyond physical activity levels and potentially immunosuppression (still under debate) [12][45], no further protective factors are reported in any of the identified reviews.